 In the last few years, chains have becomes obsessed with creating bizarre food concoctions in the hopes of creating a buzz-worthy new bestseller.
 Waffles and tacos?
 Sure.
 Bacon and milkshakes?
 Sounds good.
 Pizza and cake?
 Why not.

-Here are some of the most famous and infamous fast food mashups sweeping the nation.
+Here are some of the most famous and infamous fast food mashups sweeping the world.

 For true Doritos fans, making nachos isn't cheesy enough.
 Loaded Doritos are aimed at Doritos obsessives who want their cheese inside their chips.
 The warm nacho cheese with Doritos breading debuted at 7-Eleven on Wednesday.

 The weirdest thing about this mashup is the name.
 Carl's Jr. apparently decided that if the croissant-doughnut hybrid Cronut was a hit, then the biscuit-meets-doughnut Bisnut should be as well.
-The actual product, currently being tested in California, is less exciting than its moniker: essentially, a biscuit shaped like a doughnut, with icing and sprinkles.
+The actual product is less exciting than its moniker: essentially, it's a biscuit shaped like a doughnut, with icing and sprinkles.

 Doritos Locos Tacos

 Before the Cronut and the Waffle Taco, Doritos Locos was the freshest mashup in the food world when it was released in 2012.
 Taco Bell released sold more than a billion Doritos Locos Tacos in the first year it was available.
 The taco chain is still releasing new flavors, with Spicy Chicken Cool Ranch as a recent limited time offering.

 In 2012, Jack in the Box decided to combine two All-American favorites in a bacon milkshake.
 While the fast-food chain no longer offers the mashup shake according to their website, you can still fulfill your bacon milkshake cravings at Sonic, with the Peanut Butter & Bacon Shake.